cilium/cilium/Documentation/network/concepts/ipam/index.rst

 Don't change the IPAM mode of an existing cluster.
 Changing the IPAM mode in a live environment may cause persistent disruption of connectivity for existing workloads.
 The safest path to change IPAM mode is to install a fresh Kubernetes cluster with the new IPAM configuration.
+If you are interested in extending Cilium to support migration between IPAM modes, see :gh-issue:`27164`.

 .. toctree::
    :maxdepth: 1